 Inventory, lb : 0

-Violina Di Rugosa Butternut squash is available in the late fall and winter months.
+Violina Di Rugosa squash is available in the late fall through winter.

 Recipes that include Violina Di Rugosa Butternut Squash.
 One is easiest, three is harder.

 |Joanne Weir||Butternut Rugosa Ravioli|

 |Mother of a Hubbard||Quinoa and Rugosa Butternut Squash Stuffing|

 Someone shared Violina Di Rugosa Butternut Squash using the Specialty Produce app for iPhone and Android.